CelesteBox/technical-writing-portfolio/pieces/01-python-environment-intro-EN.md

 ## What Is a Python Virtual Environment?

 It is an isolated directory that contains its own Python interpreter and set of installed packages.
-When activated, any packages you install or apply work in your machine and not to the global system.
+When activated, any packages you install apply only to that environment, not to the global system.

 This isolation is critical when:
 * working on multiple projects with different dependency versions